nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [KubeFed: Kubernetes Cluster Federation](https://github.com/kubernetes-sigs/kubefed)
 - [aquasec.com: Kubernetes Federation: The Basics and a 5-Step Tutorial](https://www.aquasec.com/cloud-native-academy/kubernetes-in-production/kubernetes-federation/) Learn about Kubernetes Federation use cases, how it works, and see how to create your first Kubernetes Federation in 5 steps.
 - Kubernetes Federation, or KubeFed, is a tool for coordinating the configuration of multiple clusters in Kubernetes.
 You can determine which clusters KubeFed will manage, and what their configuration looks like, all from a single group of APIs in the hosting cluster.
 KubeFed offers low-level mechanisms that can be used as a foundation for increasingly complex production Kubernetes use cases across multiple clusters, such as geographic redundancy and disaster recovery.
+- [medium.com/expedia-group-tech: Manage multi-cluster Kubernetes infrastructure with Kubefed v2](https://medium.com/expedia-group-tech/managing-a-federated-kubernetes-cluster-using-kubefed-v2-5f115dbdbe05) In this article, you will discuss the need for a multi-cluster architecture and how kubefed solves that.
+Then, you will deploy an app and proceed to test the setup with a hands-on example

 ### KubeCarrier